• Skip to primary navigation

 And they’re off!
 There’s no mistaking the moment the Cheltenham Festival gets underway as the famed Cheltenham roar greets the start of this, the Supreme Novices’ Hurdle.
 But, who will be cheering loudest at the end of this full throttle hurdle contest?

-This was first run as the Gloucestershire in 1946 when it was made up of three separate divisional races.
+This race was first run as the Gloucestershire Hurdle in 1946 when it was made up of three separate divisional races.
 This changed to two for every year except for 1963, becoming a single race in 1972.

 The Supreme Novices’ Hurdle has been a springboard for some great National Hunt racehorses including 1968 winner L’Escargot, 1970 winner Bula, 2004 winner Brave Inca and 2016 winner Altior.